-CHPC supports several different compilers.
+CHPC actively supports several different compilers.
 The GNU Compiler Suite includes ANSI C, C++ and Fortran 77 compilers.
 In addition to GNU compilers, we offer two commercial compiler suites.
 The Intel compilers generally provide superior performance on the Intel CPUs.
 They include C, C++ and Fortran 77/90/95.
 We also have a license for the PGI compilers.
 All three compiler have OpenMP support (supported OpenMP version varies with the compiler).
 The Portland Group Compiler Suite performs the best on AMD CPUs.
 They should also interoperate with GNU, though we have seen problems with execution of some Fortran codes that were linking g77 compiled libraries.